Tennis Hindrance

 The common decision is whether an incorrect call from a line umpire was a hindrance to the player, or whether the call made no difference to the playing of the point.

-Hindrance also applies when the ball kid starts to run on as if the point was finished.
+The rule also applies when the ball kid starts to run on as if the point was finished.
 The chair umpire shall replay the point.

 Similarly, if a ball hits a bird flying over the court, the point shall be replayed.
+As happened in this point:

 Normally, the noises from outside the court are not considered to be a hindrance.
 We can see that when a spectator shouts out during the service motion, the server is distracted.